 Both the downloadable mobile app and mobile website offer backing and laying customers the following betting features:

 Smarkets is a betting exchange which provides the platform for peer-to-peer trading.
 There are backers and layers and bets are matched at mutually agreeable odds.
 The odds for any market are determined by the balance between the number of backers and layers.
 If there are more backers than layers the odds shorten and if there are more layers than backers the odds get bigger.
 The exchange works by matching backers and layers at a price that suits both parties.
 Liquidity is an important element of the Smarkets exchange.
 When more money is traded in a market to create liquidity, customers will have a better chance of getting their bets matched.

 Smarkets offers customers a range of in-play betting events.
 The most popular live betting sports are football, tennis and American sports.
 The in-play betting interface does not provide live streaming but does show an animation of the progress of play.
 There are no live statistics but bettors can view a detailed graphical analysis of trading on each market.

-The range of markets is limited to less than 10, while Betfair offers over 50 live markets for a football fixture and 20 for a tennis match.
+The range of markets has expanded greatly recently, now including over 70 markets on big football and tennis tournaments.
 The major difference between in-play betting with a fixed odds bookmaker and Smarkets is that markets are not suspended with the latter after a significant event.
 Overall, the Smarkets in-play service is limited in terms of events and markets.